 Roundhouse draws its name from local railroad history and roundhouses that would, literally, give trains a possibility to turn around.
 As such, a roundhouse is a metaphor for transformative learning and life redesign.
-Further, roundhouses have been structures created by some indigenous nations around the world and locally for healing and cultural survival.
-We value learning as a space for this and have built areas for cultural work, intersectional identities, and a discussion of pathways within the site.
+Further, roundhouses are structures created by some indigenous nations around the world and locally as homes and for healing and cultural survival.
+We value learning as a space for this and have collaborated to name and build areas for cultural work, intersectional identities, and voice in a section called, Crossroads.
 Lastly, a roundhouse is an upward kick in martial arts that resonates as a symbol of empowerment.

 As a journalism site, we share publicly-oriented stories that intersect with current events, issues and lifestyles.
-This includes, but is not limited to, nonfiction features (may incorporate a first-person voice), profiles, reviews, podcasts, digital stories, documentary poetry and more.
-We accept work across media such as writing, images, video, and podcasts.
+This includes, but is not limited to, nonfiction features (may incorporate a first-person voice), profiles, reviews, podcasts, videos, photo-essays, and documentary poetry that talks back to the news.

-We believe that communication can build inclusive community if it is directed to these ends.
+We believe that communication can build inclusive community if directed to these ends.
 We are committed to equitably platforming transformative stories—furthering social justice initiatives, voicing identities and growing community.

-We’re Roundhouse—Sierra College’s first multimedia platform connecting the corners of Sierra through story.
+We’re Roundhouse—Sierra College’s first online journalism platform connecting the corners of Sierra through story.